RaeXp917/SmartSecurityCameraSystem/README.md

 This project is licensed under the MIT License - see the `LICENSE` file for details.

-## Acknowledgments

--   OpenCV community for computer vision libraries
--   JavaCV for Java bindings
--   Ktor team for the web framework
--   PostgreSQL for the database system

 ---
 *Note: This system is designed for personal and small business use.
 Ensure compliance with local privacy laws and regulations when deploying in production environments.*```